Cfoulcard/Android-Sensor-Engine/README.md

 ## Beta
 This app is currently in Beta for testing/feedback.
 During this phase I'll also add language support along with optimization.

+## Other info
+This project is built using Java, Kotlin, and XML